Egg Sales & Egg Clubs

 Cindy’s Cheerful Chicks

-Cindy Farrington sent us a cheque for over £500 last Christmas – that’s partly due to the willingness of her girls to perform, but also because Cindy’s friends and colleagues are eggstremely generous!
+Cindy Farrington regularly sends in cheques as a result of her egg sales – that’s partly due to the willingness of her girls to perform, but also because Cindy’s friends and colleagues are eggstremely generous!

-Cindy works at a school, so she has a ready-made audience for her delicious eggs…
+Cindy works at a school, so has a ready-made audience for her delicious eggs…

 Eggs at Eyton House